blrpradeepkumar/sampleandroidapp/README.md

 # Some information regarding the framework.
 The framework is developed using Page Object Model.
 The test data is read from an excel file.
-The test suite is maintained in a testNg.xml file.
+The test suite is maintained in a testng.xml file.
 It generates an extent report after all the tests have been completed.
 It captures screenshots for all the failed tests.

 # OOPS implementation